 The mission of the Virginia Garcia Memorial Foundation is to provide enduring support for the Virginia Garcia Memorial Health Center through funding, community relations and through the cultivation of community friendships, partners and donors.

-Serena Cruz is Executive Director of the Virginia Garcia Memorial Foundation supporting the Virginia Garcia Memorial Health Center to provide high-quality, comprehensive, and culturally appropriate primary health care to the communities of Washington and Yamhill counties, with a special emphasis on migrant and seasonal farmworkers and others with barriers to receiving healthcare.
-Serena oversees the Foundation’s fundraising, public relations, advocacy and community partnership activities in support of the Virginia Garcia Memorial Health Center.
-Serena is active in community organizations serving as a Trustee for The Collins Foundation, a Founders Circle Member of ninety-nine girlfriends, an Oregon Historical Society Board Member and a Foundations for a Better Oregon (Chalkboard) Board Member.
-Before joining Virginia Garcia, Serena co-founded and managed Albina Construction LLC, a construction and development company.
+Serena Cruz is Executive Director of the Virginia Garcia Memorial Foundation overseeing fundraising, public relations, advocacy and community partnership activities in support of the Virginia Garcia Memorial Health Center.
+Serena is active in community organizations serving as a Trustee for The Collins Foundation, a Founders Circle Member of ninety-nine girlfriends, a member of the METRO Housing Bond Oversight Committee, and as a board member for Oregon Historical Society.
 She served eight years on the Multnomah County Board of Commissioners representing North and Northeast Portland.
-Taking office at age 31, she was the youngest woman and first Latinx ever elected to Multnomah County government.
-She earned her BA at Lewis & Clark College, her MPP at the John F. Kennedy School of Government at Harvard and her JD at the University of California at Berkeley.
-Serena was born in Seattle, raised in Eugene and now lives in Northeast Portland, where her 11-year old daughter attends Tubman Middle School.
+Serena earned her BA at Lewis & Clark College, an MPP at Harvard University, John F. Kennedy School of Government, and a JD at the University of California at Berkeley.
+She lives in Northeast Portland, where her daughter attends Tubman Middle School.

 Stefanny Caballero is the Development Officer at Virginia Garcia Memorial Foundation.
 In her role, she works closely with our individual and corporate donors and supporters to engage them in our work and secure financial support for the critical work we do in our community.
 Prior to joining Virginia Garcia, Stefanny was a corporate relations staff at United Way of the Columbia-Willamette and worked with key corporate partners and donors to run top workplace giving campaigns and engage them United Way’s regional efforts.
 Stefanny has a background in Corporate Social Responsibility, community engagement, volunteer management, event management, strategic planning, and development of strategies to better serve communities of color.